 Summary

-Your whole family will love these juicy pan-fried turkey cutlets!
-They are dairy-free and make a great meal.
-Turkey breast cutlets with an almond flour crust taste great--you'll never miss the bread crumbs!
+Your whole family will love these juicy, pan-fried turkey cutlets.
+They’re dairy-free and make a great dinner any night of the week.
+The almond flour crust gives them a delicious crunch, and you won’t miss the breadcrumbs.

-This might even be a good meal for a few days before Thanksgiving.
-You're already thinking about the big bird, stuffing, and gravy.
-This meal could be a little teaser.
+It’s also a great meal to make a few days before Thanksgiving, when you’re already thinking about the big bird, stuffing, and gravy.

 FAQ